 Wei Zhang can speak about the advantages of GENEDGE as both a client and a service provider.

 Zhang and his wife, Hailing Yang, Ph.D., founded TreeDiaper in 2010.
-He is the vice president for research and development.
-And she is the president and CEO of the Ashland-based company that operates under Zynnovation LLC.
-Their business makes a plant protection system that absorbs rain, snow, or irrigation water.
-And then slowly releases it to the roots as the soil dries, saving water and labor costs.
+He is the vice president for research and development and she is the president and CEO of the Ashland-based company that operates under Zynnovation LLC.
+Their business makes a plant protection system that absorbs rain, snow or irrigation water and then slowly releases it to the roots as soil dries, saving water and labor costs.

 Zhang shared his experience with GENEDGE at a May 18 roadshow in Ashland, held at the Dominion Energy Innovation Center.
 His company was based there before it moved to the Hanover Air Park for more space.

 “The people at GENEDGE have this incredible network and can call all these people who can help,” Zhang said.
 “It’s an amazing resource.”

 Keynote speaker Todd Haymore, Virginia’s former secretary of commerce and trade and secretary of agriculture, called Zhang “a model of the work that goes on with GENEDGE and the successes that come out of it.”